 "Very few people think that we are in a war that is greater than World War II, or any imaginable nuclear war.
 Few reckon that Satan is a much worse enemy than any earthly foe, or realize that the conflict is not restricted to any one global theater, but is in every town and city in the world.
-Who considers that the casualties of this war do not merely lose an arm or an eye or an earthly life, but lose everything, even their own soul and enter a hell of everlasting torment?"[3]
+Who considers that the casualties of this war do not merely lose an arm or an eye or an earthly life, but lose everything, even their own soul and enter a hell of everlasting torment?"5

-If we really believe we're at war, we'll be alert and pray.
-I can't say it any more clearly than Piper.
-Let these words sink in:
+If we really believe we're at war, we will pray, yes, but not just pray.
+We'll pray differently.

+Again, I can't say it any more clearly than our brother.
+Let Piper's words sink in: